Total Mobility Project Voucher funding requests = $62,339,967.

 AFTERNOON BREAKOUT SESSIONS

-This session will explore what the purpose of data collection is and how data can inform decisions for various stakeholders in micromobility.
-Participants will hear perspectives from two actors involved in the data evaluation.
-Although projects of CMO are at various stages, participants will learn about the challenges, lessons learned, and strategies moving forward.
+This session explored what the purpose of data collection is and how data can inform decisions for various stakeholders in micromobility.
+Participants heard perspectives from two actors involved in the data evaluation process.
+Participants learned about the challenges, lessons learned, and strategies moving forward.

 Panelists: